hudson-and-thames/arbitragelab/docs/source/copula_approach/mispricing_index_strategy.rst

 ..
 Warning::
     The authors claimed a relatively robust 8-10% returns from this strategy in the formation period (6 mo).
-    We are pretty positive that the rules proposed in the paper were implemented correctly in the :code:`CopulaStrategyMPI` module with thorough unit testing on every possible case, and thus there is very unlikely to have mistakes.
+    We are pretty positive that the rules proposed in the paper were implemented correctly in the :code:`CopulaStrategyMPI` module with thorough unit testing on every possible case, and thus it is very unlikely to have logical mistakes.
     However the P&L is very sensitive to the opening and exiting parameters value, input data and copula choice, and it cannot lead to the claimed returns, after trying all the possible interpretations of ambiguities.